mohanavel-pr/Machine-Learning/README.md

-## Machine-Learning/ Deep-Learning
+## Machine-Learning
-## This repository contains some of my key works on Machine Learning and Deep Learning concepts, which were completed during my graduation program.
+## This repository contains some of my key works on Machine Learning concepts, which were implemented during my graduation program.